d12frosted/elpa-mirror/gnu/so-long-readme.txt

 * Change Log:

+1.1.2 - Use `so-long-mode-line-active' face on `mode-name' in `so-long-mode'.
 1.1.1 - Identical to 1.1, but fixing an incorrect GNU ELPA release.
 1.1   - Utilise `buffer-line-statistics' in Emacs 28+, with the new
         `so-long-predicate' function `so-long-statistics-excessive-p'.